Entesar6i/Text_classifier/README.md

 # 🧠 TextCleaner & Classifier — NLP + Neural Network Sentiment Analyzer

-A console-based Python program that classifies customer feedback as **positive** or **negative** using Natural Language Processing (NLP) and a simple feedforward neural network.
-Developed as a graduation project for the Sprints.ai Bootcamp.
+A console-based Python application that classifies customer feedback as **positive** or **negative** using Natural Language Processing (NLP) and a simple neural network.

 ---

-## 🎯 Project Objective
+## 🎯 Project Goal

-Simulate a real-world AI workflow that:
+Demonstrate a complete machine learning pipeline for sentiment classification, including:

-- Cleans and normalizes raw text using NLTK
+- Cleaning and normalizing raw text
-- Converts text into numeric features using Bag of Words (BoW)
+- Converting text into numeric vectors using Bag of Words (BoW)
-- Trains a binary classifier using a feedforward neural network (TensorFlow/Keras)
+- Training a binary classifier using a basic feedforward neural network
+- Evaluating and testing the model
-- Evaluates and predicts sentiment from new user input in real time via the terminal
+- Accepting real-time text input via the command line

 ---

 ## 🧰 Tech Stack

 - **Python 3.x**
-- **NLTK** – Tokenization, stopword removal, lemmatization
+- **NLTK** – for tokenization, stopword removal, and lemmatization
-- **NumPy** & **Pandas** – Array and data handling
+- **NumPy**, **Pandas** – data handling
-- **scikit-learn** – Train-test splitting, accuracy
+- **Scikit-learn** – accuracy scoring, data splitting
-- **TensorFlow / Keras** – Neural network model
+- **TensorFlow / Keras** – neural network implementation

 ---

-## 🧼 Preprocessing Steps
+## 🧼 Preprocessing Pipeline

-Each feedback message goes through:
+The following steps are applied to each input text:

-1. Lowercasing
+1. Convert to lowercase
-2. Removing punctuation and digits
+2. Remove punctuation and digits
-3. Tokenization (via `nltk.word_tokenize`)
-4. Stopword removal (NLTK's stopword list)
-5. Lemmatization (NLTK’s `WordNetLemmatizer`)
+3. Tokenize into words (`nltk.word_tokenize`)
+4. Remove English stopwords
+5. Lemmatize tokens using WordNet

 ---

 ## 🧠 Model Architecture

-A simple binary classifier with:
+A simple feedforward neural network built using Keras:

-- **Input Layer:** Size = vocabulary length (from BoW)
+- **Input Layer:** Size of vocabulary from BoW
 - **Hidden Layer:** `Dense(16, activation='relu')`
 - **Output Layer:** `Dense(1, activation='sigmoid')`